A Professional Development Group for Women in Law

 Mary is an experienced Queen's Counsel who acts predominantly in the commercial public law arena.
 She qualified in 1982 and worked initially in NZ Government departments and a criminal/human rights practice in London.
 After the birth of her son she worked part time until he was 2 years old.
 She then worked for ten years at Crown Law.
 In 1996 Mary joined the independent bar, and took silk in 2002.
 She practises from Stout Street Chambers and has a broad public law/regulatory litigation practice.
 Mary has appeared in many judicial review proceedings, in public law claims in contract, tort and equity, and in appeals from regulatory bodies.
 She acted for the IRD in the tax avoidance case brought by the BNZ.
 She has assisted and appeared before Commissions of Inquiry, Parliamentary Select Committees, and the District Court on an Electoral Petition.
 She is a member of the New Zealand Lawyers and Conveyancers Disciplinary Tribunal and an accredited mediator.
 She has served on the board of a leading health and safety consultancy.
 She has a husband, one son, three step children and nine grandchildren.
 More information at www.stoutstreet.co.nz/mary

 An experienced coach and facilitator, Ava is Director of Orb Solutions Ltd. Her coaching practice includes working with leaders, managers, and personal coaching clients, as well as providing regular supervision to professionals working in the human service field.
-Ava is a conflict resolution and communication specialist.
-She facilitates workshops on having difficult conversations to a range of businesses.
-An accredited mediator and Family Dispute Resolution provider, she also coaches and assessors mediators for LEADR.
-Ava was CEO of LEADR in 2013.
-She utilises techniques from NLP (she is accredited as a Master Practitioner), neuroscience, and positive psychology which enable her to assist individuals understand themselves and others better, and develop strategies to apply to situations that require change.
+Ava is a communication and conflict resolution specialist.
+She facilitates workshops, team development, difficult conversations and mediates for a range of businesses, government organisations, and within the social-profit sector.
+Ava utilises knowledge and techniques from neuroscience and positive psychology which enable her to assist individuals and groups to understand themselves and others better, and develop strategies to apply to situations that require change.
 More information at www.orbsolutions.co.nz/aboutus

 Generally courses take place over six Friday lunchtime sessions, 1.00pm - 2.15pm.